ji-yeon-ing/ji-yeon-ing/README.md

 I look forward to working together😀 to take on new projects and create innovative solutions!!!

-I enjoy cooking, go on a trip, Sing. 👩‍🍳 🗺️ 🎤
+I enjoy cooking, go on a trip, Singing. 👩‍🍳 🗺️ 🎤
 I hope to develop and find satisfaction in every beautiful creation 💖

 #### 📬 Contacts